mhalle/taviewer/README.md

 I developed [TAViewer](https://github.com/mhalle/ta98viewer) to demonstrate some of the features of the TA system, in part as a substitute for the Flash-based viewer.
 TAViewer uses TA codes embedded in WikiData and Wikipedia to provide images, translations, and internationalized Wikipedia access for thousands of TA terms.

+TAViewer includes a beta version of the official Spanish translation of TA.
+It also allows searching using any term in any language included in Wikipedia.

 This project simply would not have been possible without the work of the IFAA and the Wikipedia volunteers who associated TA98 codes with thousands of articles.

 ## Licensing

 During my initial exploration of TA and the development of the TA viewer, I was unable to assertain the licensing or copyright restrictions on the TA data.
 Since that time, I have been in touch with leadership within FIPAT and we are discussing the details of the availability of this software.

-Looking to the future, the FIPAT web site indicates the progress is being made on TA2, a successor to TA, as well as [Terminologia Neuroanatomica (TNA)](http://fipat.library.dal.ca/tna/), a neuroanatomy vocabulary.
+Looking to the future, the FIPAT web site indicates that progress is being made on TA2, a successor to TA, as well as [Terminologia Neuroanatomica (TNA)](http://fipat.library.dal.ca/tna/), a neuroanatomy vocabulary.
 These new works are planned to be released under the Creative Commons Attribution-NoDerivatives 4.0 International License, with individual terms being public domain.
 The release and distribution of machine-readable versions of this valuable and useful resource are still under discussion within FIPAT.

 I wish to thank FIPAT again for bringing this unique work to the greater medical and education community.